Anty-Anty/WaterPleaseApp-frontend-TS/README.md

 ## Why I Built This

-I built this app to practice full-stack React patterns, custom hooks, state synchronization with a backend, and real-world UI edge cases such as drag & drop and mobile date picker inconsistencies.
+I built this app to practice full-stack React patterns, TypeScript, custom hooks, state synchronization with a backend, and real-world UI edge cases such as drag & drop and mobile date picker inconsistencies.

 ## Key Technical Decisions
 <details>